 |Benefits||Long-term benefits for business||Short-term benefits for business|

-Fiscal deficit is referred to as the shortfall in government’s income as compared to its spending.
-A high fiscal deficit means that the government is borrowing more money than that it is earning.
-A higher fiscal deficit creates a burden of loan and interest payment for future generation.
+A fiscal deficit is referred to as a shortfall in the government’s income as compared to its spending.
+A high fiscal deficit means that the government is borrowing more money than it is earning.
+A higher fiscal deficit creates a burden of loan and interest payments for the future generation.

 Fiscal deficit is determined by